 Compact soundbars are nothing new, of course, but many tend to result in poor sound quality than a larger competitor.
 So how does the Sonos fare?
 We've been living with the voice-controlled compact 'bar to find out...

-- 651 x 100 x 68.5mm, 2.8kg
+- 651 x 100 x 68.5mm; 2.8kg

-The compact soundbar is something of an emerging trend; while larger bars are moving towards offering Dolby Atmos like the LG SJ9 - or carry an integrated subwoofer like the Samsung MS650 - some companies like Sony have been looking at boosting TV sound without taking over the whole room.
+While larger soundbars are moving towards offering Dolby Atmos (the 3D overhead surround-sound system) like the LG SJ9, or carry an integrated subwoofer like the Samsung MS650, some companies like Sony have been looking at boosting TV sound without taking over the whole room.

 - Alexa built-in

 - Siri via AirPlay 2